-- i.
+- b.
+Both of the following: - i.
 Has achieved remission with the requested Cytokine and CAM Antagonist - ii.
 Will be using the requested medication as maintenance therapy to maintain remission;

 - 12. For treatment of moderately-to-severely active rheumatoid arthritis, has a history of one of the following: - a.
-Therapeutic failure of a 3-month trial of a conventional non-biologic disease- modifying antirheumatic drug (DMARD) in accordance with current consensus guidelines - b.
+Therapeutic failure of a 3-month trial of a conventional non-biologic disease- modifying antirheumatic drug (DMARD) in accordance with current consensus guidelines5 - b.
 A contraindication or intolerance to conventional non-biologic DMARDs;

 - 13. For treatment of juvenile idiopathic arthritis (JIA), one of the following: - a.
 Has a history of one of the following: - i.
 Therapeutic failure of a 3-month trial of a conventional non-biologic DMARD - ii.
 A contraindication or intolerance to non-biologic DMARDs, - b.
-Has systemic JIA with active systemic features, - c.
-Has a diagnosis of JIA that is associated with high disease activity or one or more poor prognostic feature(s), - d.
-Has active sacroiliitis and/or enthesitis and a history of one of the following:
+Has systemic JIA with active systemic features,6 - c.
+Has a diagnosis of JIA that is associated with high disease activity7 or one or more poor prognostic feature(s),8 - d.
+Has active sacroiliitis and/or enthesitis and a history of one of the following: - i.
+Therapeutic failure of a 2-week trial of an oral non-steroidal anti-inflammatory drug (NSAID) - ii.
+Contraindication or intolerance to oral NSAIDs;